-- b) This appeal must be received by the board president no later than ten (10) business days from the date the superintendent communicated his/her decision to the complainant. - c) This policy allows, but does not require the board to receive statements from interested parties and witnesses relevant to the complaint appeal.
-However, all matters involving discrimination or harassment shall be promptly and thoroughly investigated. - d) The board will notify the complainant in writing of its decision.
-If the complaint involved discrimination or harassment, the board shall submit its decision within 180 days after it received complainant's written appeal. - e) There is no appeal from a decision of the board. - 6.
-When a formal complaint about the superintendent of schools has been filed with the president of the board, the president shall promptly and thoroughly investigate the complaint, and shall: - a) Determine whether the complainant has discussed the matter with the superintendent. - 1) If the complainant has not, the board president will urge the complainant to discuss the matter directly with the superintendent, if appropriate. - 2) If the complainant refuses to discuss the matter with the superintendent, the board president shall, in his or her sole discretion, determine whether the complaint should be pursued further. - b) Strongly encourage the complainant to reduce his or her concerns to writing. - c) Determine, in his or her sole discretion, whether to place the matter on the board agenda for consideration at a regular or special meeting. - d) Respond to the complainant.
-If the complaint involved discrimination or harassment, the response shall be in writing and shall be submitted within 180 days after the president received the complaint.
+- b) When the complaint involves the budget or school expenditures that have been or must be approved by the board; or - c) When the board is required by law, policy, or contract to hear a complaint or appeal. - 6.
+If a complaint involves those limited grounds and a party is not satisfied with the superintendent's decision regarding the complaint or appeal, he or she may appeal the decision to the board. - a) This appeal must be in writing. - b) This appeal must be received by the board president no later than ten (10) calendar days from the date the superintendent communicated his/her decision to the complainant. - c) This policy allows, but does not require the board to receive statements from interested parties and witnesses relevant to the complaint appeal.
+However, all matters involving discrimination or harassment allegations against the superintendent shall be promptly and thoroughly investigated by the board president or a designee. - d) The board president will notify the complainant and any other person legally required to receive the decision in writing of its decision.
+If the complaint involves discrimination or harassment allegations against the Superintendent, the board president shall submit the decision within 180 calendar days after receiving the written appeal. - e) There is no appeal from any decision of the board unless authorized by law. - 7.
+Formal complaints about the superintendent shall be filed with the president of the board.
+However, complaints about the superintendent do not include disagreement with the superintendent's decision on appeal based on a complaint of discrimination, harassment, or action of any other employee who is not the superintendent.
+Upon receipt of a complaint, the board president or his or her designee shall promptly and thoroughly investigate the complaint, and shall: - a) Coordinate with school district staff, other than the superintendent, to determine if another procedure in policy or law requires the complaint against the superintendent to follow another procedure.
+If so, the board president will coordinate handling the complaint through that procedure.
+If another procedure applies, such as in the case of allegations of sex discrimination against the superintendent, the board president or, at his or her discretion, the full board will serve only to hear any appeal by a party to the complaint.

+- b) Determine whether the complainant has discussed the matter with the superintendent. - 1) If the complainant has not, the board president or designee will urge or require the complainant to discuss the matter directly with the superintendent, if appropriate or required. - 2) If the complainant refuses to discuss the matter with the superintendent, the board president shall, in his or her sole discretion, determine whether the complaint should or must be pursued further. - c) Determine, in his or her sole discretion, whether to place the matter on the board agenda for consideration at a regular or special meeting by the full board. - d) Respond to the complainant or appeal.
+If the complaint or appeal involves discrimination or harassment, the response shall be in writing and shall be submitted within 180 calendar days after the president received the complaint. - e) Appoint or contract with other individuals qualified to assist the board through this process or any other applicable procedure used to address allegations against the superintendent.